Argentine Tango School

 Vance Woods (Independent Writer/Editor | Team Lead – Translations/Copy Editor – USA | Archivoz Magazine | Cataloger Valley Library Oregon State University)

-We talked about how did I get to where I am today and how did the Escuela de Tango de Buenos Aires come into being; about Tango as a multifaceted manifestation in dance, music, poetry, and more; he asked me what is my favorite tango lyric; about Tango, Argentina, and Buenos Aires; about the effects the Covid-19 pandemic has had on tango culture; about what it means to be a milonguero; on Tango as an industry as opposed to Tango as a cultural practice, and how these two aspects interact; and why do you I think that Tango has so strongly appeal.
+We talked about how I got to where I am today and how the Escuela de Tango de Buenos Aires came into being, about Tango as a multifaceted manifestation in dance, music, poetry, and more.
+He asked me what my favorite tango lyrics are, about Tango, Argentina, and Buenos Aires, about the effects the Covid-19 pandemic has had on Tango culture, about what it means to be a milonguero, on Tango as an industry as opposed to Tango as a cultural practice, and how these two aspects interact; and why do you I think that Tango has so strongly appeal.

 I enjoyed so much this interview and I know you are going to enjoy it too.